corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-all-race-conditions/index.md

 {% info(title="Key takeaways") %}

-- Atomic operations are individually data-race-free, but composing several of them is not automatically atomic.
+- This is the same check-then-act trap as the bank account, with no lock in sight; the problem was never about `Mutex`.
-- `load` then `store` is two operations; another thread can slip in between them.
-Reach for `fetch_add` and friends.
+- Atomic operations are individually data-race-free, but composing several of them is not automatically atomic. `load` then `store` is two operations, and another thread can slip in between them.
-- "Synchronized" and "correct" are different properties.
-Rust guarantees the first, never the second.
+- The fix mirrors the lock case: make the whole logical operation indivisible.
+Reach for `fetch_add` and friends instead of a separate load and store.

 {% end %}